GoogleCloudPlatform/healthcare/fhir/immunizations_demo/docs/README.md

 structurally they are somewhat cumbersome to query.
-We are collaborating closely with the FHIR community to refine the [desired SQL projection of FHIR resources](https://github.com/rbrush/sql-on-fhir/blob/master/sql-on-fhir.md) that are suitable for analytical work.
+We are collaborating closely with the FHIR community to refine the [desired SQL projection of FHIR resources](https://github.com/rbrush/sql-on-fhir/blob/master/sql-on-fhir.md) that are suitable for analystics work.
 We have prepared a sample BigQuery dataset in the analytics schemas for you to explore.

 The query for the analytics schemas will be slightly simplified: